 Two undergraduate options are offered in dance.
 The Bachelor of Fine Arts - Dance (BFA) undergraduate degree program in dance is for students with a strong interest and aptitude in dance and/or professional dance theater.
-The Bachelor of Science–Dance option is designed for students who wish to prepare for graduate work in dance studies or related disciplines, or who wish to combine their interest in dance with other fields of study.
+The Bachelor of Science–Dance option is designed for students who wish to combine their interest in dance with other fields of study, or to prepare for graduate work in dance studies or related disciplines.
 The BFA requires a minimum of 85 major credits, including public presentations of original work, while the B.S. degree requires a minimum of 57 major credits.
-Students are admitted to the major in dance by audition.
+Students are admitted to the degree program in dance by audition.

 Information about faculty, staff, and other contributors to the Department of Dance can be found on the department's website.